Explore the small towns and hidden corners of Ireland + Northern Ireland Option

-A journey through Ireland, a Celtic Island steeped in legends, myths and folklore.
-Come with us for an unforgettable experience, exploring the small towns and hidden corners of Ireland.
-Travel with us along the coastal roads through enchanting mountains, lakes and peat bogs.
-Visit Achill Island as we drive the raw and barren coastline stopping to feel the wind in your hair as you struggle to focus your camera.
-In Killarney and Westport, spend time in the shops and pubs to hear the stories and music of the local musicians that bring an evening to life.
-Engage in the tales of warriors and red haired maidens.
-Ireland is a land, a wonder and a spiritual awakening for you to explore.
+A journey through a Celtic Island steeped in legends, myths and folklore.
+Visit Achill Island, driving the raw and barren coastline stopping to feel the wind in your hair as you struggle to focus your camera.
+In Killarney and Westport, spend time in the shops and pubs to hear the stories and music of the local musicians that bring an evening to life!
+Let our professional guide, Joe Fahy authentically connect you to the people and places of Ireland.

 JOURNEY HIGHLIGHTS AND INCLUDED VISITS